benko/amq-openshift/README.md

 # amq-openshift

-This project demonstrates how multiple A-MQ brokers can be set up in a mesh in OpenShift without sharing a DeploymentConfig (that is, how an A-MQ mesh can work without a ReplicationController, just several stand-alone independent Pods).
+This project demonstrates how multiple A-MQ brokers can be set up in a mesh in OpenShift without sharing a `DeploymentConfig` (that is, how an A-MQ mesh can work without a `ReplicationController`, just several stand-alone independent Pods).

-For added value, it uses a RWO (ReadWriteOnly) PersistentVolumeClaim, which is apparently the only write-access mode currently supported by EBS.
+For added value, it uses a RWO (`ReadWriteOnly`) `PersistentVolumeClaim`, which is apparently the only write-access mode currently supported by EBS.
 In this mode, PVs can not be shared by multiple brokers in *split* mode - each broker must have its own PVC (and a corresponding PV on the cluster side).

 ## before you begin